Free Things to Do in Samarkand

 Must-see spots that don't cost a penny.

-Registan Square Evening Viewing Free
+Registan Square exterior Free

-Ulugh Beg Observatory Exterior Free
+Ulugh Beg Observatory exterior Free

-Afrosiab Museum Ruins Free
+Afrosiab ancient settlement Free

 Free Cultural Experiences